Forthcoming Publications

 Geo-Economic, Geo-Political, and Geo-Technological Transformation in Saudi Arabia, the United Arab Emirates, and Qatar

 It is common knowledge that ‘great powers’, especially the United States and China, exert economic, political and military dominance over the world.
-But several middle powers, including those in the Gulf region, especially Qatar, Saudi Arabia and the United Arab Emirates, are changing tack.
+But several middle powers, including those in the Gulf region, particularly Saudi Arabia, the United Arab Emirates and Qatar, are changing tack.
 They are increasingly exerting influence through several Cs: crude (oil), capital, commerce, collaboration, cyber (technology), climate, connectivity, competition, and compromise.
-The chapters of this book argue that the abovementioned...
+The chapters of this book argue that the abovemention...

 more »